-\begin{definition} An $A$-module $M$ is called {\em $G$-invariant} if $M^g\cong M$ for any $g\in G$.
-It is called {\em proj-coherently $G$-invariant} if there is a family of isomorphisms $\{i_g: M\to M^g\}_{g\in G}$ satisfying that $\forall g,h\in G, \exists c\in k^*$ such that $i_h^gi_g=c\cdot i_{hg}$.
+\begin{definition} An $A$-module $M$ is called {\em $G$-invariant} if ${^g M}\cong M$ for any $g\in G$.
+It is called {\em proj-coherently $G$-invariant} if there is a family of isomorphisms $\{i_g: M\to {^g M}\}_{g\in G}$ satisfying that $\forall g,h\in G, \exists c\in k^*$ such that ${^g i_h} i_g=c\cdot i_{hg}$.
 It is called {\em coherently $G$-invariant} if it admits a $AG$-module structure.
-A $G$-invariant $A$-module is called {\em (coherently) $G$-indecomposable} if it is not a direct sum of two (coherently) $G$-invariant modules. \end{definition} For our main application on invariant theory, we are more interested in (proj-)coherently $G$-invariant modules.
-However, we do not know any example where $M$ is $G$-invariant but not coherently $G$-invariant.
-When $G$ is cyclic and $A$ a path algebra, Gabriel \cite{G} proved that they are equivalent.
+A (coherently) $G$-invariant $A$-module is called {\em (coherently) $G$-indecomposable} if it is not a direct sum of two (coherently) $G$-invariant modules. \end{definition} For our main application on invariant theory, we are more interested in \text{(proj-)} coherently $G$-invariant modules.
+In general, being $G$-invariant is strictly weaker than being coherently $G$-invariant.
+However, when $G$ is cyclic and $A$ a path algebra, Gabriel \cite{G} proved that they are equivalent.

-\begin{observation} Let $A=kQ$ be the path algebra of a finite quiver $Q$. \begin{enumerate} \item A {\em rigid} representation of $Q$ is $G$-invariant. \item A $G$-invariant {\em Schur representation} of $Q$ is proj-coherently $G$-invariant. \item If the cohomology group $H^2(G;k^*)$ vanishes, then proj-coherent is equivalent to coherent. \end{enumerate} \end{observation} \begin{proof} By definition $M$ is rigid if $\Ext_Q^1(M,M)=0$.
-So the orbit of $M$ is dense in its representation space, which is irreducible.
-But $M^g$ is rigid as well, so they have to be in the same orbit.
+\begin{observation} Let $A=kQ$ be the path algebra of a finite quiver $Q$, and $\alpha$ be a $G$-stable dimension vector. \begin{enumerate} \item A {\em rigid} $\alpha$-dimensional representation of $Q$ is $G$-invariant. \item A $G$-invariant {\em Schur representation} of $Q$ is proj-coherently $G$-invariant. \item If the cohomology group $H^2(G;k^*)$ vanishes, then proj-coherent is equivalent to coherent. \end{enumerate} \end{observation} \begin{proof} By definition $M$ is rigid if $\Ext_Q^1(M,M)=0$.
+So the orbit of $M$ is dense in the $\alpha$-dimensional representation space, which is irreducible.
+But ${^g M}$ is rigid as well, so they have to be in the same orbit.